Food Handler Requirements by State

 West Virginia | Yes |

-Wisconsin | No, but it is recommended and some counties or municipalities may require it. |
+Wisconsin | No, but it is recommended and your employer may require it. |

-Wyoming | No, but it is recommended and some counties or municipalities may require it. |
+Wyoming | No, but it is recommended and your employer may require it. |

-Even if you’re not required to obtain a food handler card or certification, doing so is a relatively inexpensive way to make you stand out from your peers and may be justification for a pay raise.
+Even if you’re not required to obtain a food handler card or certificate, doing so is a relatively inexpensive way to make you stand out from your peers and may be justification for a pay raise.

 Summary